The Lonesome Hunters: Publication history

 The concept for The Lonesome Hunters developed from an idea he had in 2012.
 The series is not his first time writing—he previously wrote Tales from Harrow County short stories and serialized The Void Without on Instagram—but it is his first time writing a project of this scale.
 In part, the story explores his own fascination with swords.
 It also explores his interest in coming-of-age stories and the effects of trauma.
 The title of the series is a reference to Crook's favorite book, Carson McCullers's The Heart Is a Lonely Hunter.

 Crook first came up with the idea the series (then titled The Old Man and the Magpie) in 2012 and even began writing and drawing it.
 This version was ultimately abandoned, but he continued working on the project until 2019 when he locked down the story and pitched it to his editor, Daniel Chabon.
 The project was approved, but delayed until 2022 by the COVID-19 pandemic.

-Though the initial announcement was only for a four-issue miniseries, Crook stated plans for a much longer story running twenty-four to thirty-two issues.
+Though the initial announcement was only for a four-issue miniseries, Crook stated plans for a much longer story running twenty-four to thirty-two issues, and says he already knows what the last few pages are going to look like.
 The series was renewed for a second arc in August 2022, and formally announced as the four-issue miniseries The Wolf Child in February 2023.